smithy-lang/smithy-kotlin/docs/design/binary-streaming.md

 ```

-The following types and service would be generated (note the Java `Builder` implementation has been left off for brevity).
+The following types and service would be generated.

 ### Put Object
 See the Appendix for an overview of the `ByteStream` type.